Mile End Institute

 In Conversation with

-The Mile End Institute regularly organises high profile public events to discuss politics, policies and public life in a changing Britian.
-"In Conversation with" Professor Philip Cowley, the Director of the Mile End Institute, interviews senior figures from across the political and media spectrum.
-View highlights from our 2015-16 programme and visit the archive of all our previous events to see videos.
+The Mile End Institute regularly organises high profile public events to discuss politics, policies and public life in a changing Britain.
+"In Conversation with" Professor Philip Cowley, Director of the Mile End Institute, interviews senior figures from across the political and media spectrum.
+View highlights from our 2015-16 programme and visit the archive of our previous events to see videos.